urobosim/DemoProject/README.md

 ```
 Launch the Unreal Engine, browse for an existing project, navigate to this repositorys location and select the **.uproject* file.
 If the project doesn't launch properly, the submodules of this repository may be missing or corrupted.
 Check the terminals log for further insight or ask the contributers of this repository.

-Find the *Content Browser* widget at the bottom of the UI.
-If it's not available, go to *Window > Content Browser > Content Browser 1* at the top bar to open the widget.
-You can drag & drop it to the bottom widget collection, since it will be used a lot.

-In the *Content Browser*, go into Maps and find the Demo IAI Kitchen.
+Find the *Content Browser* widget at the bottom of the UI, go into Maps and find the Demo IAI Kitchen.
 Double-click it to import the scene (do **not** drag & drop it into the scene, it will destroy the loading process).
 All meshes and textures will be rendered now.
 The rendering process can take quite a while on an initial run.
 Within the central building of the scene, the PR2 should be visible.
 You can navigate the scene by holding down the right mouse button and using WASDEF.

 ## Interfacing with ROS